canjs/can-route/doc/can-route.md

 ## data

 Underlying `can-route` is an observable map: [can-route.data can-route.data].
-Depending on what type of map your application uses this could be a [can-define/map/map], an [can-observe.Object] or maybe even a [can-simple-map].
+Depending on what type of map your application uses, this could be a [can-observable-object], a [can-define/map/map], an [can-observe.Object], or maybe even a [can-simple-map].

 `can-route` is an observable.
 Once initialized using [can-route.start `route.start()`], it is going to change, you can respond to those changes.
 The following example has the my-app component's `routeData` property return `route.data`.
 It responds to changes in routing in `componentToShow`.